habbes/techies-welfare/README.md

 - [x] Allow admin to add new users
 - [x] Allow admin to view details of a particular user
 - [x] Allow admin to view transactions
-- [ ] Allow admin to view details of a particular transactions
+- [ ] Allow admin to view details of a particular transaction
 - [x] Allow admin to record transactions manually
 - [ ] Automatically send monthly report to all users
 - [x] Authentication